- BOYS SHOES

 The 2000s further developed what was already working.
 Next came a custom Predator Precision SG shoe for world-class soccer star David Beckham, and the Adizero Adios Neftenga, the shoe Haile Gebrselassie set a marathon world record in.
 The Supernova Cushion M became the classic 2000s running shoe, which has regained popularity today in the chunky shoe trend. adidas broke into performance swimwear when cutting-edge swimsuit technology was released for Ian Thorpe to reduce drag in the water.
 It was also the decade for collaborations, with Yohji Yamamoto releasing the YY MEI Brocade—which paved the way for Y-3—and Stella McCartney developing a line of high-fashion sportswear that continues today.

 As the 2010s have progressed, sustainability has been at the forefront of new releases. adidas teamed up with Parley, an ocean conservation organization, to develop shoes and clothes made with recycled ocean plastic.
 This began a movement to end the wasteful fashion loop by reusing plastic and debris that is already polluting the planet.
 With increased awareness of sustainability came further technological innovation.
 The most recent decade brought the development of Boost, the energy-returning midsole that is a favorite among runners today.
 The Futurecraft 4D began a new way of crafting sneakers, with the midsole born of liquid sculpted by light and oxygen for another evolution of cushioning.
-This decade also brought iconic partnerships, with Stella McCartney merging runway fashion and high-performance sportswear for modern women, and Kanye West launching YEEZY, an adidas line with a cult following.
+This decade also brought iconic partnerships, with Stella McCartney merging runway fashion and high-performance sportswear for modern women.
 As we’ve come closer to the here and now, we’ve watched barriers break and new generations fight for equality.
 In 2015, adidas released the Superstar Pride Pack, making it the first LGBT+ sneaker for Pride month.

 When were adidas Superstars released?